 - Manitoba Pharmacare – If you have a Manitoba Health card and have no other coverage, there’s a good chance you can apply for Pharmacare to cover a good portion of your drug costs.
 Click here for more information.

 If you don’t have any coverage, you may be able to get emergency contraception for free from your health care provider’s office or clinic, or you can call Women’s Health Clinic (204-947-1517) for information on their free/low-cost birth control program.
-Otherwise, the cost to just purchase the morning-after pill over-the-counter is generally between $20 and $42 in Winnipeg.*
+Otherwise, the cost to just purchase the morning-after pill over the counter is generally around $20 and $40 in Winnipeg.*

 * This information is up-to-date as of 2019.